 Term life is very popular and works well with all age groups as it provides inexpensive coverage for loved ones in case something should happen to you.

 What is Accidental Death and Dismemberment Insurance?

 Accidental death and dismemberment is a form of insurance that only pays if the cause of death is determined to be from an accident.
-In addition, the policy will also pay if the person loses a limb, sight or becomes paralyzed due to an accident.
+In addition, the policy will also pay if the person loses a limb or sight or becomes paralyzed due to an accident.
 Such insurance may also cover fingers and toes as well.
-Depending on the insurance company, there may be different packages that they utilize for those who want this type of insurance.
+Depending on the insurance company, they may utilize different packages for those who want this type of insurance.